 Today, Hotel ICON is still celebrated for its beautifully preserved Neoclassical architecture.
 As noted in this post on the Journal, Neoclassical design prizes symmetry, simplicity, and sophistication.
 It boasts soaring columns, grand entryways, and entire walls of windows.

-Though was remodeled in the 2000s to reflect a more contemporary sensibility, Union National Bank’s original vault remains.
+The building was converted into Hotel ICON in 2004 after a $35 million renovation of the 1912 Union National Bank building.
+Its extensive renovation preserved many of these original architectural details, including columns, arched windows, and an original bank vault.
 The architectural firm that remodeled Hotel ICON also retained original millwork, selected period-appropriate color palettes, and commissioned custom furniture.

 Learn more about Hotel ICON here.